jlwalkerlg/blog/content/posts/software-development/domain-events-vs-integration-events.md

 }
 ```

-This approach also works, and doesn’t leak responsibility like the first approach, but introduces some extra complexity and indirection that might not be warranted.
+This approach also works, and doesn't leak responsibility like the first approach, but introduces some extra complexity and indirection that might not be warranted.

 In the end, the best approach is a matter of personal preference: the first is simpler but less coherent in terms of responsibility, while the second is more complex but also more coherent in those terms.